c-noppakraw/QuickExcel/README.md

 # QuickExcel
 QuickExcel is a web instruction media about Excel.
-Use HYML, CSS, PHP, Bootstrap3 in writing.
+Use HTML, CSS, PHP, Bootstrap3 in writing.
 Not database.